aspose-total/Aspose.Total-Products/total/en/net/conversion/svg-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render SVG to EXCEL" h2="Export SVG File to EXCEL via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert SVG file to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export SVG to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert SVG file to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to convert SVG to EXCEL.

+The process of converting SVG to EXCEL involves two steps.
+Firstly, by using Aspose.PDF for .NET, you can export SVG to XLSX.
+This component provides a wide range of features and capabilities that make it easy to convert SVG to XLSX.
+It supports a wide range of features such as text extraction, image extraction, table extraction, and more.

+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, you can convert XLSX to EXCEL.
+This component provides a wide range of features and capabilities that make it easy to convert XLSX to EXCEL.
+It supports a wide range of features such as formatting, data validation, charting, and more.

+In addition, Aspose.Total for .NET also provides a wide range of other components that can be used to create, manipulate, and convert various file formats.
+These components include Aspose.Words for .NET, Aspose.Slides for .NET, Aspose.BarCode for .NET, Aspose.Imaging for .NET, and more.

+Overall, Aspose.Total for .NET is a comprehensive suite of components that makes it easy to convert SVG to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities that make it easy to convert SVG to EXCEL.
+In addition, it also provides a wide range of other components that can be used to create, manipulate, and convert various file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}